leafo/lapis/docs/html_generation.md

 ]]
 }

+### Rendering A Widget From a Widget

+Rendering a widget from another widget can be done via the `widget` function.
+It is available in any place the [HTML builder functions](#html-builder-syntax/helper-functions) are available.

+The `widget` function can either take a widget instance, or a widget class.
+If a class is passed, then it is instantiated with no arguments.

+$dual_code{
+moon = [[
+  import Widget from require "lapis.html"

+  class Button extends Widget
+    content: =>
+      button { class: "my-button" }, @label

+  class MyPage extends Widget
+    content: =>
+      p "Here are my buttons:"
+      for i=1,5
+        widget Button label: "button #{i}
+]],
+lua = [[
+  local Widget = require("lapis.html").Widget

+  local Button = Widget:extend(function(self)
+    button({ class = "my-button" }, self.label)
+  end)

+  local MyPage = Widget:extend(function(self)
+    p("Here are my buttons:")
+    for i=1,5 do
+      widget(Button{ label = "button" .. i })
+    end
+  end)
+]]
+}

+Parameters to the sub-widgets are passed as a table to the widget's constructor.
+Any values provided are copied onto the widget instance as instance fields, meaning you can reference them on `self`

 ### Passing Data To A Widget

+When a widget is rendered by a Lapis application request action, it automatically will have access to any fields on the request object.
+Any
-Any $self_ref{""} variables set in the action can be accessed in the widget.
+$self_ref{""} variables set in the action can be accessed in the widget.
 Additionally any of the helper functions like $self_ref{"url_for"} are also accessible.
+Lastly, sub-widgets rendered with `widget` will also inherit access to the request object.

 $dual_code{
 moon = [[